Pediatric

 Common vision problems in children include the following:

-• Myopia: also known as “nearsighted,” which means they can see objects well up close but have problems seeing things in the distance, like a blackboard.
+• Myopia: also known as “nearsightedness,” which means they can see objects well up close but have problems seeing things in the distance, like a blackboard.

-• Hyperopia: also known as “farsighted,” which means they can see objects well in the distance, such as a blackboard, but have problems seeing objects up close.
+• Hyperopia: also known as “farsightedness,” which means they can see distant objects clearly, such as a blackboard, but have problems seeing objects up close.

 • Astigmatism: a vision condition that causes fuzzy, blurry vision.